Olganos

-In Greek mythology, Olganos (Ancient Greek: Ὄλγανος) was a river and river-god, son of Beres in ancient Macedonia.
+In Greek mythology, Olganos (Ὄλγανος) was a river god and the son of Beres.

 Family

-Olganos was the first son of Beres and the brother of Mieza and Beroia after whom the Macedonian cities of Mieza (now Naousa) and Beroia (now Veria) were named.
+Olganos is the offspring of Beres and the brother of Mieza and Beroia.
+He is said to be the eponym of the river of the same name.

 Archaeology

+There is attestation of Olganos's cult in the Macedonian town of Mieza.
 An inscribed bust of Olganos (circa.
 2nd century) was found at Kopanos / Emathia and is now on display at the Archaeological Museum in Veria, Greece.